FBI Code 98

 FBI Code 98 is a 1962 crime drama directed by Leslie H. Martinson and produced by Warner Bros.
+Pictures.
 Originally intended as television pilot, the film was instead released theatrically in the United Kingdom in 1962, and in the United States in 1963.
 FBI Code 98 stars many Warner Bros. contract players such as Jack Kelly, Ray Danton, Andrew Duggan and William Reynolds who later costarred on the Warner Bros Television show The F.B.I..
 The film was narrated by William Woodson, who had previously narrated the radio show The FBI in Peace and War.

 Plot

 The president of an electronics company, Alan Nichols (Andrew Duggan), and his two vice presidents, Robert Cannon (Jack Kelly) and Fred Vitale (Ray Danton), are required at Cape Canaveral to oversee the test launching of a missile which their company developed.
 But before they are able to board the plane to take them there one of their suitcases is switched for one containing a bomb.
 Cannon opens his luggage when the men are in mid air and discovers the bomb, and his colleague Vitale manages to disarm it.
 The FBI is called in to determine whether this is a case of attempting to murder Cannon, whose suitcase contained the bomb, or an attempt to sabotage the airplane.

 The investigation soon proves that electronics project engineer Petersen made and planted the bomb in the suitcase.
 Petersen's motivation for doing this is that his son was fired by CEO Nichols, and when failing to blow up the plane he instead tries to blow up Nichols yacht, with the wife and her lover on it.
 The task for the FBI is to stop this endeavour.